lherrera001/developer-website/README.md

 ## 🌎 Community

-New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Simplify hosts and moderates an online forum where customers can interact with Simplify employees as well as other customers to get help and share best practices.
-If you're looking for configuration help or more information about New Relic's products, please visit the [New Relic Explorers Hub](https://discuss.newrelic.com/).
+If you're looking for configuration help or more information about Simplify's products, please visit the [Simplify Explorers Hub](https://discuss.newrelic.com/).

-Like all official New Relic open source projects, there's a related [Community topic](https://discuss.newrelic.com/t/developer-newrelic-com/108069) in the New Relic Explorers Hub.
+Like all official Simplify open source projects, there's a related [Community topic](https://discuss.newrelic.com/t/developer-newrelic-com/108069) in the Simplify Explorers Hub.

 ## 🚧 Contributing

-We welcome contributions to the New Relic Developer Site.
+We welcome contributions to the Simplify Developer Site.
 Please review our [Contributors Guide](CONTRIBUTING.md) prior to submitting any code.

 ## 🚦Code of conduct